Do you need help?

 When out on walks, be vigilant about anything your dog might be picking up off the ground, especially in areas where marijuana use might be more prevalent.
 For some dogs that are indiscriminate scavengers, a muzzle might be helpful for reassurance that they won’t snaffle up something toxic or damaging.

-If you are concerned that your dog might be displaying signs of poisoning, contact your daytime vet, our Video Vets Now telehealth service, or if out-of-hours, your nearest Vets Now clinic.
+If you are concerned that your dog might be displaying signs of poisoning, contact your daytime vet, video chat with one of PawSquad vets, or if out-of-hours, your nearest Vets Now clinic.